 Transfer Credit: The Registrar’s Office receives transfer credit in the summer from any previous institutions to potentially apply towards your RISD degree.
 By mid to late July, the appropriate transfer credit will be recorded on your student record.
 You can view the transfer credit applied towards your degree by accessing your ‘My Progress’ in Student Planning.

 Liberal Arts Classes: Transfer students choosing Liberal Arts courses must read the registration instructions sent to them by the Liberal Arts Division for specific information when choosing Liberal Arts classes.
-This letter is available by clicking here.
+This letter is available above on this page.

 Catalog Reference: The Course Announcement (our course catalog) has curriculum guides for each major that can also be used as a reference.